How to create offer letters for employees in Portugal [2024]

 • Salary.
 Specify the employee's monetary compensation in euros, in addition to any other compensation they may receive, such as bonuses, allowances, insurances, or equity compensation (see more below).
 If you’re hiring minimum-wage workers, be aware that Portugal updates its minimum wage annually per cost of living changes and income policy.

 In your contract, note the pay periods and frequency of payments, keeping holiday subsidies in mind.
 Per Portuguese law, salaries are split into 14 payments throughout the year rather than 12, with pay doubled as Christmas holiday and summer holiday bonuses.
-This can be handled in one of two ways:
+This can be handled in one of two ways: pay 50% of both the allowances before the summer holidays and Christmas (with the remainder paid out throughout the other pay periods of the year) or pay the subsidies in full before the respective holidays.

 • Equity.
 If applicable, specify any equity compensation they will receive.
 This might include stock options, restricted stock units (RSUs), and stock purchase plans.

 • Benefits.
-Benefits can be outlined in the offer letter, but be sure to address them in general terms so that an amendment to the offer letter isn't required if they change in the future In Portugal, the following benefits are mandatory for full-time employees:
+Benefits can be outlined in the offer letter, but be sure to address them in general terms so that an amendment to the offer letter isn't required if they change in the future In Portugal, the following benefits are mandatory for full-time employees: workers' compensation, vacation entitlements, statutory holidays, pension plans and retirement contributions, and employee training.

 • Vacation.
 Detail your company’s vacation leave policy.
 Full-time workers in Portugal are entitled to 22 working days of paid leave each year.
 There are also 13 national holidays and several holidays specific to Portuguese regions, which are not included in those 22 days of paid leave.
 Portuguese employees are also entitled to sick leave if they are unable to work for more than three days—those days are not paid for by the employer but, rather, by Portuguese social security.

 • Termination policy.
 Portugal provides a great deal of protection for workers around job termination.
 In your contract, clearly outline your terms for termination.
-In Portugal, you may only legally dismiss an employee if their behavior has made it impossible to continue their employment, if they are unproductive, if they generate low-quality work, or if they are no longer suitable for the job.
+In Portugal, you may only legally dismiss an employee if their behavior has made it impossible to continue their employment if they are unproductive, if they generate low-quality work, or if they are no longer suitable for the job.
 In the case of small companies, you may terminate them if you are collectively dismissing several employment contracts or several departments; in the case of large companies, you may terminate employees if you are eliminating departments.
 Employees are also entitled to any unclaimed holiday pay upon termination.
 You may not fire full-time Portuguese employees at will.
 The required amount of notice varies depending on how long they have been employed:

 • Less than one year: 15 days